How we work with schools

-Our ambition is to ensure every school in England has excellent governance, which drives improved outcomes for all children and young people.
+Our ambition is to ensure every school in England and Wales has excellent governance, which drives improved outcomes for all children and young people.
 We want to help as many schools and volunteers as possible – but we can only do this with support from the schools we work with.

 To help us deliver the high level of service we hold ourselves to, we ask that when registering your vacancy you make every effort to respond to volunteers we introduce you to within our agreed timeframe of two weeks.